-So you bought an intranet, now what?
+So you’ve invested in an intranet, now what?
 This article is the first of a three part series providing tips on how to run a smooth and successful intranet project.

-Launching your intranet can be a big challenge.
-Fortunately, we have some advice on how you can break your implementation project down into digestible steps.
+Fortunately, we have some advice on how you can simplify your implementation project into three easy steps:

-Your intranet goals will answer the question: why?
-Your intranet project deliverables will answer the question: how?
-There are five questions we came up with that are loosely based off of an article called Bringing Science to the Art of Strategy, by Roger Martin and A.G.
-Lafley.
-These questions are designed to help you determine how you will achieve your project planning objectives.
+There are five questions we came up with that are loosely based off of an article called Bringing Science to the Art of Strategy.
+These questions are designed to determine how you will achieve your project planning objectives.

 - What are the goals or the objectives your team has set for your new intranet?